ESGF/esgf-compute-wps/INSTALL.md

 paster serve /path/to/pydap/data/server.ini
 ```

+Example: If you are

 ## Step 8: Setting up our server

 ### Configure the wps part

-Make sure to change any line with '/opt/' in it so that it matches your setup.
+Make sure to change any line with `opt` in it so that it matches your setup.

 [server/wpscfg](server/wps.cfg)